JohnLyu2/z3alpha/README.md

-Z3alpha is a tool to synthesize tailored Z3 stragegy to your problem set.
+Z3alpha is a tool to synthesize a tailored Z3 stragegy to your problem set.
 Our tool is built on top of Z3 SMT solver (https://github.com/Z3Prover/z3).
 Currently we support Z3 12.2.2.

 # Prerequisites

 The only environmental prerequisites are Z3 and its Python binding (Z3Py).
 After installing Z3 from the [Z3 GitHub repository](https://github.com/Z3Prover/z3), verify the setup:

-### Z3 Executable
+**Z3 Executable**

 Open a terminal and run:
   ```bash